fehlhabers/teashaped.dev/_posts/2022-06-03-new-github-based-homepage.md

 ### Enter Jekyll & GitHub Pages

 When I discovered [Jekyll](https://github.com/jekyll/jekyll) and that it can be hosted right out of Github using [GitHub Pages](https://pages.github.com/), this fit me quite perfectly!
 It allows me to write my homepage in Markdown and to have all the resources visible to me right in my repo!
-I push my changes, and GitHub actions kick in to publish the changes. :raised_hands:
+I push my changes, and GitHub actions kick in to publish the changes. 🙌

 ### Git on the go!

 Writing posts on my mobile also works nice!
 For example, this particular part of the post was done using [MGit](https://github.com/maks/MGit) &  [markor](https://github.com/gsantner/markor) for Android.
-The cover picture of me in the sun was added to the post in markor, although it probably needs some automation to be smooth. :robot:
+The cover picture of me in the sun was added to the post in markor, although it probably needs some automation to be smooth. 🤖

 ### Quickstart